BranislavBeno/GitLab-Issue-Importer/README.md

 Alternatively is possible to build and run the application as a fat jar on any operating system with `Java 19` installed.

-Application awaits only running instance of gitlab into which the issues will be imported.
+Application expects only running instance of Gitlab into which the issues will be imported.
 No other services (e.g. databases, message brokers,...) are required.

 ### Usage